A Maiden Sat A-Weeping / As Sylvie Was Walking / I Once Had a True Love / Once I Had a True Love

 “I once had a sweetheart and now I have none,

 Once I had a true love but now I have none,

 “One night in sweet slumber, I dreamed I did see,

 One night in sweet slumber I dreamed I did see,

 “But when I awoke and I found it not so,

-But when I awoke and I found it not so,
+But when I awoken I found it not so,

 “I'll spread sail of silver and I'll steer towards the sun,

 A maiden sat a-weeping down by the sad sea-shore,